navikt/eessi-pensjon-saksbehandling-ui/README.md

     npm run lint:fix

+Note that if code is properly linted, the command outputs nothing.

 ## RUN

-To start the app in development mode, run
+To start the app locally in development mode, run

     npm run start